BenTho-Uni/libqqc/README.md

 - [x] fit max item sharing (bytes?), _on_i ?
 - [x] fix max item in loader
 - [x] fix false sharing
+- [x] recheck performance on Justus 2.0
+    - [x] time resolved average cpu utilization on 4 nodes
+    - [x] core scaling 1-960 for Hybrid for do_mp2 and coulomb trafo
+    - [x] core scaling 1-960 for MPI only for do_mp2 and coulomb trafo

 ### Notes from MPI+Hybrid course
 - [ ] set MPI_init to MPI_init_thread with MPI_THREAD_FUNNELED and argcs